What is malingering?

 - In speech audiometry, does the patient repeat only a part of the word presented?
 For example, half word responses to spondees.

-- During consultation, has the patient expressed an obvious interest in obtaining some sort of financial benefit?
+- Has the patient expressed an obvious interest in obtaining some sort of financial benefit?

 - Is there inconsistency between PTA and SRT?